By Emily Bayne

 Return with more questions any time, any day

-For pet parents, pets are more than animals, they're family.
-So it might surprise you that, that in the eyes of the law, pets are regarded as property and have no rights of their own — but that's not to say that there aren't laws regarding pets.
+For pet parents, pets are more than animals — they're family.
+So it might surprise you that the US legal system regards pets as property, and they have no fundamental rights of their own.
+Still, there are many state and federal laws regarding animal welfare and mistreatment.

-In the last 15 years, 35 states have adopted laws that make severe animal cruelty cases a felony.
-However, each state has different definitions of what animal abuse is.
+Most states have passed laws that make severe animal cruelty cases a felony.
+However, each state defines animal abuse differently.
 For instance, in Alaska, abuse is defined as, "Knowingly inflict(ing) severe physical pain or suffering; or with criminal negligence fail(ing) to care for an animal and causes its death or severe pain or prolonged suffering."